Tracking ObservabilityConnect Inspector to Adobe Tag Extension

 Overview

-The Avo Inspector Adobe Tags Extension allows you to monitor and validate your Adobe Client Data Layer by sending only data schemas (no personal data) to Avo Inspector.
+The Avo Inspector Adobe Tags Extension allows you to monitor and validate your Adobe data by sending only data schemas (no personal data) to Avo Inspector.
 This helps ensure data consistency and catch schema violations in real time.

 Currently, we only support Web tag extensions for Adobe.